Ratau-Lebohang/Ratau-Lebohang/README.md

 ---

-I’m **Lebohang**, a **Data Analyst**  with a knack for  **Business Intelligence Enthusiast** and an insatiable curiosity for data.
+I’m **Lebohang**, a **Data Analyst** with a knack for **Business Intelligence** and an insatiable curiosity for data.

 I love transforming raw numbers into stories that help businesses make smarter decisions.
 Whether it’s through:

 - **Data Cleaning**
 - **Exploratory Data Analysis (EDA)**
 - **Data Visualization**
 - **Data Storytelling**

-I enjoy diving deep into datasets, finding trends, and building dashboards that bring clarity.
+I enjoy diving deep into datasets, finding trends, and building dashboards that bring clarity and value.

-When I’m not wrangling data, you might find me on a hiking trail or lost in a book, constantly learning and growing.
+When I’m not wrangling data, you’ll probably find me hiking a new trail or lost in a great book — always learning, always growing.

 ---